-This committee is responsible for the design of both the undergraduate and Master's curricula in accordance with College of Nursing and University missions, and advises the Faculty Association on curricula.
+The curriculum committee is responsible for the design of the undergraduate curricula in accordance with College of Nursing and University missions, and advises the Faculty Association on curricula.
 The committee also coordinates evaluation of curricula with the Evaluation Committee.
-This committee offers two student representative opportunities: one undergraduate and one graduate student in good standing.
-For additional information, contact Kathy Balint: eb9080@wayne.edu
+The MSN, DNP, and PhD committees serve as the curriculum committees for the graduate programs.
+These committees offer student representative opportunities for undergraduate and graduate students in good standing.
+For additional information, contact Office of Student Affairs